Autobound Pricing Plans and Insights

 Signal Breadth vs. Data Comprehensiveness

 Autobound's Approach: Autobound specializes in signals that other platforms don't produce.
-Its 644 signal subtypes from 29 sources include SEC filing analysis (10-K, 10-Q, 8-K), earnings transcript intelligence, Reddit sentiment, GitHub activity, and LinkedIn post analysis.
-The platform positions these as verified, timestamped business events that outperform anonymous intent data, citing that 87% of intent signals are unreliable.
-The signal extraction depth from unstructured sources like SEC filings is genuinely unique.
+Its 700+ signal subtypes from 35+ sources include SEC filing analysis (10-K, 10-Q, 8-K), earnings transcript intelligence, Reddit sentiment, GitHub activity, and LinkedIn post analysis.
+The platform positions these as verified, timestamped business events.
+The Insight Relevance System ranks combined signals (earnings miss + hiring surge) by conversion likelihood -- a genuine differentiator.

 ZoomInfo's Approach: ZoomInfo operates at a different scale.
 Its data covers 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses, verified through a pipeline backed by 300+ human researchers with up to 95% accuracy on first-party data.
-Beyond contacts, ZoomInfo provides intent signals through 210 million IP-to-Organization pairings, technographics covering 30,000+ technologies across 30M+ companies, and company attributes.
-Where Autobound provides signal depth, ZoomInfo provides data breadth (including the contacts and companies you need to actually reach buyers).
+Intent signals span 210 million IP-to-Organization pairings, technographics cover 30,000+ technologies across 30M+ companies, and the GTM Context Graph reasons across all of it to produce account intelligence -- not just data outputs.

 Pricing Transparency and Accessibility

 ZoomInfo's Approach: ZoomInfo also custom-quotes its paid tiers.
 But it provides two free entry points: ZoomInfo Lite ($0 permanently with 10 monthly export credits) and a 7-day free trial with broader feature access.
-Neither requires a credit card.
-Teams can evaluate data quality and platform fit before any sales conversation.
-ZoomInfo is also shifting toward consumption-based pricing to align costs with actual usage.
+Paid tiers are free to start with consumption credits based on usage.

 Execution Capabilities

 Autobound's Approach: Autobound is a data layer, not an execution platform.
 It delivers signals via API, flat file, or OEM embed, then relies on customers to build workflows, outreach sequences, and CRM integrations on top.
-The platform includes an AI Content API that generates personalized outreach copy, but this is an API endpoint, not a user-facing tool.
 No native CRM push, no built-in sequencing, no UI for non-technical users.

 ZoomInfo's Approach: ZoomInfo provides the full execution stack.
 GTM Workspace gives sellers AI-drafted outreach, account prioritization, and CRM updates in one interface.
 GTM Studio lets marketers and RevOps teams build audiences and launch multi-channel plays using natural language.
-Built-in Workflows automate outreach based on buying signals.
 Native integrations with Salesforce, HubSpot, Microsoft Dynamics, Outreach, and Salesloft push data directly into existing tools.

 AI and MCP Integration

-Autobound's Approach: Autobound offers an MCP server (currently in beta) compatible with Claude Desktop, Claude Code, Cursor, and any MCP-compatible client.
-It also supports OpenAI function calling.
-These integrations expose the full Signal API surface, including webhook management.
-This positions Autobound as a signal database for AI agent workflows.
+Autobound's Approach: Autobound offers an MCP server compatible with Claude Desktop, Claude Code, Cursor, and any MCP-compatible client.
+Seven tools cover signal search, company enrichment, contact enrichment, company timeline, contact timeline, signal types, and subscribe.
+It also supports OpenAI function calling, positioning Autobound as a signal database for AI agent workflows.

 ZoomInfo's Approach: ZoomInfo's MCP server connects Claude and ChatGPT directly to its B2B data.
 The tool set covers company search, contact search, enrichment, and account research.
 Unlike Autobound's signal-only MCP, ZoomInfo's MCP returns verified contact information, account intelligence, and AI-ranked buying committee recommendations.
 API access is included in all plans, not priced as a separate tier.